kiba/Writings/for_science/chp22_dust.md

 "Three, two, one...ignition!" the launch conductor said.

-The engines in the back of the shuttle roared to life, and it took off.
+The engines in the back of the shuttle roared to life, and the clamps holding it were released.
+Then, it suddenly disappeared from the hangar's view.

+Obligatory cheers and applauses quickly followed.

+"Impressive isn't it?"
+Tanba said.
+"We simply updated the materials used in the Colonial design and radically simplified the design.
+By itself, the rocket engines are a very impressive piece of Colonial engineering, even better than our own ion thrusters.
+With gravity plates, it's simply a cakewalk."

+Sidonians spacecrafts were already capable of reaching orbit by itself.